md3629/FPA/README.md

 Experimenting with various FP&A tools and solutions in BI - Excel <br><br>
 Dealing with Budgeting in BI :point_right: [Budgeting](https://github.com/md3629/FPA/tree/main/Budget)<br>
 Dealing with Forecasting in R :point_right: [Forecasting](https://github.com/md3629/Data-Science/tree/main/Forecasting)
 <br>

 **FP&A** stands for Financial Planning and Analysis.
 It is a financial management process that involves evaluating and analyzing an organization's financial performance, as well as planning for its future financial activities.
-The FP&A function is crucial for strategic decision-making within a company.

 ## Key aspects of FP&A include[^2]: